The representation of an IPv4 address in the DNS system.

 See Internet Corporation for Assigned Names and Numbers.

-A document written by IANA staff in 1999 describing how they manage top-level domains.
+A document written by our staff in 1999 describing how they manage top-level domains.
 Compare RFC 1591.

 A document describing how new regional Internet registries may be created.